Available with Location Referencing license.

-If the locks are available for an event or for the events in an attribute set, you will be prompted to acquire the event locks on the route before making any edits.
-When the event locks are acquired, no other person will be able to acquire a lock on the route or the event layer.
+If the locks are available for an event or for the events in an attribute set, you are prompted to acquire the event locks on the route before making any edits.
+When the event locks are acquired, no other person is able to acquire a lock on the route or the event layer.

 Event lock acquired by another person

 Lock acquired in another version

 Cannot acquire a lock.
 The following locks are already acquired either by another person or in a different version:

 [User] locked event layer [event layer] for route [route ID] in version [version] on [date].

 To edit the event [event layer] for route [route ID] in version [version], you must lock the event for the routes in the version you are editing.